1. What is the U.S. Center for SafeSport, what is their jurisdiction and how is the Center empowered?

 3. What happens if I do not report conduct that I am required to report?

-The failure to report sexual misconduct involving a minor is a crime under federal law and it is punishable as a criminal offense.
-In addition, the failure to report sexual misconduct is a violation that could result in a sanction against the individual.
+The failure to report sexual misconduct involving a minor to law enforcement is a crime under federal law and it is punishable as a criminal offense.
+Further, a failure to report sexual misconduct to the U.S. Center for SafeSport may be an independent violation of the SafeSport Code that could result in a sanction against the individual.
+Finally, the failure to report emotional and/or physical misconduct to USEF may be a violation of the USEF Safe Sport Policy that could result in a sanction against the individual.

 4. Am I required to report about suspected abuse that occurred several years ago?